 Since it’s impossible to know exactly what ingredients a designer drug is made with, designer drug detox can often be unpredictable, dangerous, or even deadly.
 Additionally, due to the lack of research on many designer drugs, it’s difficult to effectively and safely detox at home.

-As a result, it’s always safest to detox from designer drugs in a detox center with medical supervision.
+As a result, it’s always safest to detox from designer drugs in an Austin detox center with medical supervision.
 Trained detox professionals can ensure that you are safe throughout the duration of withdrawal and that any uncomfortable withdrawal symptoms are treated with medications that reduce or eliminate them.

 Once you have completed drug detox, you can continue your treatment with drug rehab, which will help you tackle the behavioral, cognitive, and social issues that contribute to your drug abuse or addiction.

 Unfortunately, designer drug detox alone will do little to curb your drug abuse behaviors.
 Continued treatment with a residential or outpatient rehab program will provide the behavioral therapy, recovery support services, and accountability necessary to overcome your designer drug addiction.